-In this course we will read representative fiction, plays, and poems in American literature from the late 1900s to the present.
+In this course we will read representative short fiction (and a novel), plays, and poems in American literature from the late 1900s to the present.
 We will discover how and why each story “works”—how it captures the reader’s interest, the aesthetic methods the authors use to tell their story.
 We will also look at the political, social, and cultural context; and we will discuss such issues as emerging feminism, critical responses to racism, the literature of propaganda, alienation and literary experiment, and why some writers get represented in anthologies and others do not.
 This section will also emphasize critical discussion and writing.
-Texts include: Cain, American Literature, vol. 2, 2nd ed.; Faulkner, As I Lay Dying.
+Text: William Cain, ed., American Literature, Vol. 2, 2nd ed.
+(Penguin Academics).

 Women in Literature